endolith/treesheets/README.md

 probably not be in the master branch.
 Needless to say, performance is important too.
 When in doubt, ask me :)

-Try to keep your pull requests small (don't bundle unrelated changes) and make sure you've done extensive testing before you submit, preferrably on multiple platforms.
+Try to keep your pull requests small (don't bundle unrelated changes) and make sure you've done extensive testing before you submit, preferably on multiple platforms.